Azure/OpenShift/docs/ARO 4.3/htpasswd-auth.md

 ```
 ![Adding Additional Users](img/htpasswd-25.jpg)
 ### Configure user's full name (optional)
 By default, users configured by this method do not have a **"Full Name"** associated with them.
 To configure the fullName attribute for each user, you will need to obtain the user resource from OpenShift.
-You can then append the fullName attribute to this file and then replace it.
-To change a user's full name, they must have either logged into the OpenShift Web Console or CLI prior to executing the commands below. **Please note the casing of fullName which requires an upper-case 'N'**
+You can then append the fullName attribute to this file and then replace it.  **Please note the casing of fullName which requires an upper-case 'N'**

+### To change a user's full name, they must have either logged into the OpenShift Web Console or CLI prior to executing the commands below.

 ```bash
 oc login -u admin
 oc login -u unclebob